 What is a Reverse Search?

 A reverse search is used when you want to use one piece of information to find another related piece.
-For example, a reverse phone number search is used to match a phone number to a person’s name, or to an address.
-The searching and matching process is the same whether the number is a landline or cell phone number.
-A reverse address search is used to match an address to a person, or a phone number.
+For example, a reverse phone number search matches a phone number to a person’s name or address.
+The searching and matching process is the same whether the number is a landline or cell phone.
+A reverse address search matches an address to a person or a phone number.

 Who uses Reverse Searches?

-The simplest answer is: everyone.
-Anyone who needs to match one piece of information to another.
+The most straightforward answer is…everyone—anyone who needs to match one piece of information to another.
 For example, a person receives a call from an unknown call.
-They can use an online reverse search tool to lookup the number to find out who is calling.
+They can use an online reverse search tool to look up the number to find out who is calling.

-Of course, there are people who work in certain professions who use these tools much more frequently than the average person.
-Examples include law enforcement, emergency services, skip tracers, and private investigators, collection agents, and many more.
+Of course, some people work in certain professions and use these tools much more frequently than the average person.
+Examples include law enforcement, emergency services, skip tracers, private investigators, collection agents, etc.

-Private investigators run phone number searches for a variety of reasons such as: searching for missing persons, conducting background investigations and employment checks, to track down a debtor, locate a witness or expert for a court trial, or as a part of everyday business.
+Private investigators run phone number searches for various reasons: searching for missing persons, conducting background investigations and employment checks, tracking down a debtor, locating a witness or expert for a court trial, or as a part of everyday business.

 How to Run a Reverse Search

-There are numerous websites that provide easy access to online search tools.
-See below for a list of sites that provide reverse search tools.
-To run a search, simply visit the site and locate the appropriate search form (it is usually front and center on the page).
-If you have the individual’s name and need to match to a phone number, enter the individual’s first name and last name.
+Numerous websites provide easy access to online search tools.
+See below for a list of sites that offer reverse search tools.
+To run a search, visit the site and locate the appropriate search form (usually at the front and center of the page).
+If you have the individual’s name and need to match a phone number, enter the individual’s first name and last name.
 If you only have a partial name, enter whatever you have.

 If you know the city and state, enter that too.
-Leave the city/state fields blank if you want to search then entire country.
+Leave the city/state fields blank if you want to search the entire country.
 The database will generate a list of results.
-Look through the names to see if you found a match, if not, conduct another search using different parameters.
+Look through the names to see if you found a match; if not, conduct another search using different parameters.

-If you have the first name and last name, you’ll get the best results by running an online People Search using BeenVerified.
-This simple online tool will search through billions of public records in just a few seconds.
+If you have the first and last names, you’ll get the best results by running an online People Search using BeenVerified (see below).
+This simple online tool will search billions of public records in seconds.

 How to Get the Best Results

-There are a few time-saving tricks that will help you save time and get more accurate results.
+A few time-saving tricks will help you save time and get more accurate results.

-- Make a list of the information you have, such as first name, last name, phone number, address, etc. It may be helpful to type the information in a Word document or in your text editor.
-That way, you can can cut-and-paste the information into search forms as needed.
+- Make a list of your information, such as first name, last name, phone number, address, etc. Typing the information in a Word document or text editor may be helpful.
+You can cut and paste the information into search forms as needed.

 - Use multiple websites and search tools to access potentially different public records sources.

-- If you don’t have the entire phone number, search using partial information to narrow down results to a particular area code and calling prefix.
+- If you don’t have the full phone number, search using partial information to narrow down results to a particular area code and call prefixes.

-- Do a Google search to see if the number shows up on any websites, discussion forums, comments, social media posts, etc.
+- Do a Google search to see if the number appears on any websites, discussion forums, comments, social media posts, etc.

 List of Reverse Search Tools

-There are a number of reverse search websites that provide quick access to billions of public records.
-In addition, you can find searchable versions of the white pages and yellow pages.
+Several reverse search websites provide quick access to billions of public records.
+In addition, you can find searchable versions of the white and yellow pages.
 Multiple numbers can be searched at no cost.
-Following are some of the more popular sites.
+The following are some of the more popular sites.

 - BeenVerfied – BeenVerfied provides access to billions of public records.
 Their search forms are easy to understand and use.
 Also, their results are of high quality.

-- Intelius – Intelius offers a reverse search for landlines, cell phones and unpublished numbers.
+- Intelius – Intelius offers a reverse search for landlines, cell phones, and unpublished numbers.
 Their search pulls other information associated with a registered phone number.
-If available, the data includes the phone type and carrier, the owner’s name, their location, address history, age, relatives, and more (if available)
+If available, the data includes the phone type and carrier, the owner’s name, location, address history, age, relatives, and more (if available).

-- Spokeo People Search – Spokeo is a people search engine that specializes in aggregating and organizing vast quantities of people-related information from a large variety of public sources.
+- Spokeo People Search – Spokeo is a people search engine that aggregates and organizes vast amounts of people-related information from various public sources.
 The public data is amassed and presented in an integrated, coherent, and easy-to-follow format.
-It is a great resource for private investigators.
+It is an excellent resource for private investigators.

 Other Options to Checkout

-- Addresses.com – Addresses.com includes address lookup tools such as: People finder, White Page data, Yellow Pages, Public Records, Criminal Records, Reverse Directory, Zip and Area Codes, Phone Book Search, and more.
-Addresses.com is at http://www.addresses.com/.
+- Addresses.com – Addresses.com includes address lookup tools such as People Finder, White Page data, Yellow Pages, Public Records, Criminal Records, Reverse Directory, Zip and Area Codes, Phone Book Search, and more.

-- AnyWho – Provided by AT&T, allows you to search addresses for people, places and businesses.
-AnyWho provides a free White Pages People Search so you can quickly lookup phone numbers listed in the White Pages phone book.
-The phone directory is updated weekly with the most current White Pages listings to help in your people locate.
+- AnyWho – Provided by AT&T, you can search addresses for people, places, and businesses.
+AnyWho provides a free White Pages People Search to quickly look up phone numbers in the White Pages phone book.
+The phone directory is updated weekly with the most current White Pages listings to help with your people’s location.
 AnyWho White Pages lets you find someone’s phone number by name and location.
-Reverse Lookup lets you put in a phone number and find out who it belongs to.
-You can also perform a Yellow Pages queries to find local businesses.
-Visit AnyWho at https://www.anywho.com/whitepages.
+Reverse Lookup enables you to enter a phone number and determine who it belongs to.
+You can also perform Yellow Pages queries to find local businesses.

-- Pipl – Pipl’s query-engine helps you find deep web pages that cannot be found on regular search engines.
+- Pipl – Pipl’s query engine helps you find deep web pages that cannot be found on regular search engines.
 Pipl is designed to retrieve information from the deep web.
-Our robots are set to interact with searchable databases and extract facts, contact details and other relevant information from personal profiles, member directories, scientific publications, court records and numerous other deep-web sources.
-Pipl is at http://www.pipl.com/.
+Our robots are set to interact with searchable databases and extract facts, contact details, and other relevant information from personal profiles, member directories, scientific publications, court records, and numerous other deep-web sources.

-- Yellowbook.com – Private detectives can use this website to search for businesses through the yellow pages business phone book.
-Yellow Book is at http://www.yellowbook.com/.
+- Yellowbook.com – Private detectives can use this website to search for businesses through the yellow pages of the business phone book.
 See a list of yellow page search tools.